GCSE Economics Market Failure Revision Notes

 4 marksView mark scheme hint▾

-What is meant by public goods?
+What is meant by externalities?
 [2 marks]

 2 marksView mark scheme hint▾

-Define public goods and give examples.
+Define externalities and give an example.

 Practice Quiz

-What is a key characteristic of public goods?
+What is a consequence of market failure?

 Need custom study material?